jldodds/ncc-smt-cryptol/post.md

 ```

 That's remarkable similar to what's going on under the hood in Cryptol!
 We can actually
-see what cryptol is doing if we set the prover to "offline" which is a smtlib file
+see what Cryptol is doing if we set the prover to "offline" which outputs an SMT-LIB file

 ```
 Main> :set prover=offline